Senn1/Aaru.Documentation/content/Misc/Bugs-in-other-dumping-software.md

+---
+title: "Bugs in Other Dumping Softwares"
+---

 Some software contains bugs that can make users think the problem resides with Aaru.
 This page contains a list of such bugs.

 ### ImgBurn complains image is smaller than disc